-This article discusses the concept of "race," the forms of racial "persecution" that trigger protections, and the proofs that may be needed, in the context of applying for U.S. asylum or refugee status.
+This article discusses the concept of "race," the forms of racial "persecution" that trigger protection, and the proofs that might be needed in order to apply for U.S. asylum or refugee status.

 The notion of "race" is difficult to define.
-It is a scientifically obsolete social concept that divides people according to broad and somewhat arbitrary lines of ancestry, geographic origins and/or other similar attributes, as often inferred from people's apparent physical traits (including skin color, hair texture, facial features, and body size or shape).
+It is a scientifically obsolete social concept that divides people according to broad and somewhat arbitrary lines of ancestry, geographic origins, and/or other similar attributes, as often inferred from people's apparent physical traits (such as skin color, hair texture, facial features, and body size or shape).

-Race occasionally overlaps with more distinct group identities (such as nationality or ethnicity), which themselves may provide alternative grounds for asylum or refugee status.
-However, perhaps more often than not, racial categories tend to combine various cultural groups into larger identities—be they defined by the groups themselves or (as in most cases) by others.
+Race occasionally overlaps with more distinct group identities (such as nationality or ethnicity), which themselves can provide alternative grounds for asylum or refugee status.
+However, perhaps more often than not, racial categories tend to combine various cultural groups into larger identities—be they defined by the groups themselves or (as in most cases) by other people.

-Common examples of "races” may include, for example, "black" people of Sub-Saharan African descent, "white" people of European descent, Native Americans (indigenous peoples of the Americas), and many other continental and sub-continental groups.
+Common examples of "races" might include, for example, "black" people of Sub-Saharan African descent, "white" people of European descent, Native Americans (indigenous peoples of the Americas), and many other continental and sub-continental groups.

-Whatever your case, if you are claiming persecution on the basis of race, you should focus not on establishing the objective existence of your or your persecutor's race, but rather on demonstrating your persecutor's subjective belief in the existence of your supposed race—whether mistaken or not.
+Whatever your personal situation and background, if you are claiming persecution on the basis of race, you should focus not on establishing the objective existence of your or your persecutor's race, but rather on demonstrating your persecutor's subjective belief in the existence of your supposed race—whether mistaken or not.

-The word "persecution” generally refers to serious threats or infliction of physical, psychological, or economic harm by one's own government (or by groups whom one’s government is either unwilling or unable to control).
+The word "persecution" broadly refers to serious threats or infliction of physical, psychological, or economic harm by one's own government or by groups whom the government is either unwilling or unable to control.

-Accordingly, racial persecution may occur when such harm is aimed at an individual mainly on the basis of his or her perceived membership in a racial group.
+Accordingly, racial persecution can occur when such harm is aimed at an individual mainly on the basis of perceived membership in a racial group.
 For example: If, as a member of an African tribe in Darfur, you survived an attack by the Janjaweed (an Arab militia that was accused of perpetrating genocide against members of your group), then you could likely qualify for race-based asylum or refugee protection in the United States.

-Similarly, if you and your romantic partner have not been allowed to marry because of laws against "mixed-race" relationships, you might also qualify for protection.
+Similarly, if you and your romantic partner have not been allowed to marry in your country because of laws against "mixed-race" relationships, you might also qualify for protection.

-Finally, it is important to note that, although racial minorities might usually be more vulnerable to racial persecution (as in the case of persons of Jewish descent in Nazi Germany), the reverse is sometimes true.
+Finally, note that, although racial minorities might be more vulnerable to racial persecution (as in the case of persons of Jewish descent in Nazi Germany), the reverse is sometimes true.
 Indeed, as was the case during apartheid in South Africa, racial minorities sometimes dominate (and can therefore persecute) racial majorities.

-Ideally, applicants should be able to find evidence of both the existence of their particular racial category and the existence of racial persecution against their group documented in news media articles and country reports (such as, for example, the U.S. State Department's Human Rights Reports).
-However, when such documents are unavailable, applicants may still move forward with their case, and should focus on providing detailed testimony on their specific experiences and risks of persecution (with the assistance of witnesses, if possible).
+Ideally, applicants should be able to find evidence of both the existence of their particular racial category and the existence of racial persecution against their group documented in news media articles and country reports (such as, for example, the U.S. State Department's Country Reports on Human Rights Practices).
+However, when such documents are unavailable, applicants can still move forward with their case, and should focus on providing detailed testimony on their specific experiences and risks of persecution (with the assistance of witnesses, if possible).

-Ultimately, applicants will need to make sure that they establish the required causal link (or "nexus") between their perceived race and their persecution—meaning that they will need to prove that the former is the main cause (or one of the main causes) for the latter.
+Ultimately, applicants will need to make sure that they establish the required causal link (or "nexus") between their perceived race and their persecution—meaning they will need to prove that the former is the main cause (or one of the main causes) for the latter.
 For example: If, as an indigenous citizen of Guatemala, you have been repeatedly shaken down and beaten up by corrupt local police officers who, in the process, have also called you racist epithets, then you might have to prove—among other things—that the racial abuse you suffered was not simply incidental.